GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/faq-and-challenges.md

 - Global Equity Ombudsperson with investigation authority
 - Dual supermajority requirements (states + population) prevent numerical domination

-**Rotational Leadership**:
-- Council of Guardians prevents any nation from permanent control
-- Civic lottery systems include randomly selected citizens in governance
-- Regional representation requirements ensure geographic distribution
+**Strategic Transition Safeguards**:
+While existing powers may receive time-limited leadership opportunities in emerging governance domains as part of transition mechanisms, these roles include strict democratic constraints:
+- **Supermajority override**: No enhanced role can block decisions supported by 2/3+ of institution members
+- **Performance accountability**: Leadership positions contingent on measurable contribution to Treaty objectives and global public goods
+- **Rotation requirements**: All enhanced roles limited to 2-3 year terms with competitive renewal
+- **Parallel enhancement**: Simultaneous creation of enhanced roles for Global South leaders, civil society, and marginalized voices
+- **Sunset provisions**: All enhanced arrangements automatically expire after 10 years unless renewed through global democratic process

+**Monitoring and Enforcement**:
+- Office of the Adversary specifically monitors transition mechanisms for signs of capture or mission creep
+- Global Equity Ombudsperson investigates complaints about power concentration
+- Citizens' assemblies can recommend modifications to enhanced role arrangements
+- Automatic termination triggers when enhanced roles fail to serve democratization objectives

 **Economic Incentives for Inclusion**:
-- Global Public Goods Fund benefits flow to all participants
+- Global Public Goods Fund benefits flow to all participants based on transparent, equitable criteria
-- Carbon tax revenue sharing rewards developing nation participation
+- Carbon tax revenue sharing rewards developing nation participation and climate action
-- Technology transfer requirements prevent knowledge hoarding
+- Technology transfer requirements prevent knowledge hoarding and ensure global access

 ### "What if major powers simply refuse to participate?"

-**Short Answer**: The Treaty is designed to work with willing participants while creating competitive pressure for broader adoption through demonstrated benefits and economic incentives.
+**Short Answer**: The Treaty is designed to work with willing participants while creating competitive pressure for broader adoption through demonstrated benefits, economic incentives, and strategic transition mechanisms that respect democratic principles.

-**Detailed Response**: The implementation strategy acknowledges that universal participation isn't required for effectiveness:
+**Detailed Response**: The implementation strategy acknowledges that universal participation isn't required for effectiveness while providing ethical pathways for broader engagement:

 **Coalition of the Willing Approach**:
 - Global Stewardship Alliance begins with 30-50 committed nations